PaddlePaddle/docs/doc/fluid/user_guides/howto/training/single_node_en.rst

 Notes:

-1. About data format of feed,please refer to the article :ref:`user_guide_feed_data_to_executor`.
+1. About data type supported by feed, please refer to the article :ref:`user_guide_feed_data_to_executor_en`.
-2. Return value of :code:`Executor.run` is the variable value of :code:`fetch_list=[...]` .The fetched Variable must be persistable. :code:`fetch_list` can be feed to either Variable list or name list of Variable. :code:`Executor.run` return Fetch result list.
+2. The return value of :code:`Executor.run` is the variable value of :code:`fetch_list=[...]` .The fetched Variable must be persistable. :code:`fetch_list` can be fed with either Variable list or name list of variables . :code:`Executor.run` returns Fetch result list.
-3. If you need to fetch data with sequence information,you set :code:`exe.run(return_numpy=False, ...)` to directly get :code:`fluid.LoDTensor`.
-User can directly visit the information of :code:`fluid.LoDTensor` .
+3. If the fetch data contain sequence information,  you can set :code:`exe.run(return_numpy=False, ...)` to directly get :code:`fluid.LoDTensor` .
+You can directly access the information in :code:`fluid.LoDTensor` .

-Multiple-card Training
+Multi-card Training
 #######################

-In multiple-card training,you can use :code:`fluid.ParallelExecutor` to run :code:`fluid.Program`.For example:
+In multi-card training, you can use :code:`fluid.ParallelExecutor` to run and train :code:`fluid.Program`.
+For example:

 .. code-block:: python